centreon/centreon-documentation/en/reporting/introduction.md

 title: Introduction
 ---

+## Complete reporting: Centreon MBI

 The reporting capabilities in Centreon relies on the **Centreon Monitoring Business Intelligence (MBI)** extension.
+You also have simple reporting capabilities described below.

 > Centreon MBI is a Centreon **extension** that requires a valid license key.
 To
 > purchase one and retrieve the necessary repositories, contact